ThunderID/InputComponents/README.md

 				     ]
 		]

-The above code will generate to this HTML
+The above code will generate this HTML

 	<form>
 		<div class="form-group">